amethyst/amethyst/book/src/concepts/component.md

 `Component`s, in contrast with popular belief, should not be stored directly inside of a `Entity`.

-They are instead stored in different type of `Storage`, which all have different performance strategy.
+They are instead stored in different types of `Storage`, which all have different performance strategy.

 When implementing `Component` for a type, you have to specify which storage strategy it should use.